SAM: A Mamba-2 State-Space Audio-Language Model: Model Architecture

-\textbf{Multimodal connector.} We adopt a two-layer MLP, which has shown competitive performance against complex designs~\cite{mellow}.
-We compare three methods for producing the audio embeddings $E_a$, (a) \textit{concatenation}: we first reshape the 512 initial tokens into a (64, 8) time-frequency representation and then concatenate these tokens along the frequency axis.
-This process yields 64 tokens, each with a hidden dimension of 6144.
-Finally, this sequence is fed into the MLP, resulting in a final length of $|E_a|=64$.
-Prior works on ALMs often use mean pooling to reduce the length of audio tokens, mitigating the quadratic computational cost of self-attention.
-By contrast, Mamba requires $O(TN^2)$ training FLOPs for sequence length $T$ and hidden dimension size $N$, making it feasible to process full audio embeddings without compression.
-Accordingly, we introduce two novel methods, (b) \textit{time\_major} and (c) \textit{frequency\_major}: we rearrange tokens along the time and frequency axes, respectively (detailed in Section 4).
-Inspired by approaches that address Mamba's limited positional awareness~\cite{shakingupvlm, vmamba}, we insert separator token embeddings (``\&\&'') to indicate boundaries between time steps or frequency bands.
-Consequently, for (b), the final sequence length is $|E_a|=64\times (8+1)=576$ and for (c), $|E_a|=(64+1) \times 8=520$.
+We adopt a two-layer MLP as the multimodal connector, as it has shown competitive performance against more complex designs~\cite{mellow}.
+We compare three connector designs for producing the audio embeddings $E_a$. (a) \textit{concatenation}: reshape the 512 initial tokens into a $(64, 8)$ time-frequency representation and concatenate them along the frequency axis, yielding 64 tokens with a 6144-dimensional embedding.
+These tokens are projected by the MLP, resulting in a final length of $|E_a|=64$.
+Unlike transformers, which enable global interactions among tokens via attention, an SSM updates its hidden state recurrently; thus, token ordering directly affects how audio information is processed.
+Motivated by this property, we propose two novel connector designs: (b) \textit{time\_major}: rearrange tokens along the time axis to preserve temporal continuity in the SSM state updates; and (c) \textit{frequency\_major}: rearrange tokens along the frequency axis to retain spectral locality.
+Inspired by prior works addressing Mamba's limited positional awareness~\cite{shakingupvlm, vmamba}, we insert separator token embeddings (``\&\&'') to mark boundaries between time steps or frequency bands, enabling the SSM to better preserve structural cues in the embedding sequence.
+The resulting sequence lengths are $|E_a|=64\times(8+1)=576$ for (b) and $|E_a|=(64+1)\times8=520$ for (c).